 For Learning Coaches, please see the K12 App available on both iOS and Android that allows you to enroll your student(s), monitor attendance, track your student progress, and contact school staff from your mobile devices.

-Also, see iPhones, iPods, iPads, Smart Phones and Mobile Apps to learn about K12 Apps for smart phones and other mobile devices.
+Also, see K12 Computer Technical Requirements to learn about K12 Apps for smart phones and other mobile devices.

 Software

 The free software below is for both a Windows or Mac computer unless noted: